RWTH-EBC/TEASER/docs/source/examples/e3_export_ibpsa_models.md

 # Example 3: Export Modelica models for IBPSA library using TEASER API

 This module contains an example how to export buildings from a TEASER project to ready-to-run simulation models for Modelica library IBPSA.
+IBPSA focuses on free floating temperature without an ideal heater.
+In contrast, AixLib focuses on ideal heat demand calculation, and BESMod on the coupling to state-of-the-art energy systems.
 These models simulate in Dymola, OpenModelica and JModelica.
 You can run this example using the [jupyter-notebook](https://mybinder.org/v2/gh/RWTH-EBC/TEASER/main?labpath=docs%2Fjupyter_notebooks)

 ```python